-The Reserve consists of 6 ecological zones, 90% of which are virgin forest.
-With over 2,500 plant species (including the most orchid species in a single place), 100 species of mammals, 400 bird species, 120 reptilian and amphibian species, there’s bound to be something that catches your eye.
+The reserve consists of six ecological zones, 90 per cent of which are virgin forest.
+With over 2,500 plant species (including the most orchid species in a single place), 100 species of mammals, 400 bird species and 120 reptilian and amphibian species, there’s bound to be something that catches your eye.

-California redwoods are the tallest trees on the planet and the Redwood National and State Parks are where you’ll find 45% of them.
-The last of their kind, these old growth giants are spread across four parks and cover 158 square kilometres.
+California redwoods are the tallest trees on the planet and the Redwood National and State Parks are where you’ll find 45 per cent of them.
+The last of their kind, these old growth giants are spread across four parks and cover 158 sq km.

-Tucked against the edge of the Tibetan Plateau, the Jiuzhaigou Valley in Sichuan has been declared both an UNESCO world heritage site and a world biosphere reserve.
+Tucked against the edge of the Tibetan Plateau, the Jiuzhaigou Valley in Sichuan has been declared a UNESCO World Heritage Site and a world Biosphere Reserve.

-It is undeniably beautiful, boasting clear lakes, snow-capped peaks, and primeval forests.
-It is the last preserve of a number of endangered plant and animal species, including the giant panda, Sichuan golden monkey, the Sichuan takin and numerous orchids and rhododendrons.
+It is undeniably beautiful, boasting clear lakes, snow-capped peaks and primeval forests.
+It is the last preserve of a number of endangered plant and animal species, including the giant panda, Sichuan golden monkey, Sichuan takin and numerous orchids and rhododendrons.

-Roughly the size of Ireland, the forest is also home to coastal gray wolves, grizzly bears, Sitka deer, cougars, mountain goats, orca, salmon, sea lions, sea otters, humpback whales.
+Roughly the size of Ireland, the forest is also home to coastal grey wolves, grizzly bears, Sitka deer, cougars, mountain goats, orca, salmon, sea lions, sea otters and humpback whales.
 It is ethereal and magical and teeming with wildlife.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!